EricPascolo/CHECK/README.md

 Into *__init__.py* the name of the class to import in CHECK must be named ad checktest so in the previous example test1 or test2.

-In CHECK selected what CHECKTEST you woul'd run  you can defin the target architecture with the symbol **@**:
+In CHECK selected what CHECKTEST you woul'd run  you can defin the target architecture with the symbol **"@"**:

     check --check test1@x86

+For each architecture files it is allow have different configuration, so in CHECKTEST directory we can have for arch1 many configuration and iti is possible trough the symbol **"*"**.
+In example above for he architecture file x512 we have two different memory configuration x512_mem1,x512_mem2; this mean that in master mode on the node descripetd by x512 CHECK launch both x512_mem1,x512_mem2 CHECKTESTs; if you want launch only x512_mem1 test on the nodes you must have an architecture file with the same name.

 In test directory we can define **bin**,**in**,**out** and **tmp** directory and other but for the four cited CHECK automaticcaly generate the path; if one of this four is not used you can't generate.

 ### 2. Architecture
 The architecture files need when CHECK is runned in master mode to know the features of the cluster nodes.
 The name of the file in **architeture** directory must be equals to name of CHECKTESTs architecture.